How to Make Money Online From Writing So That You Don’t Waste Your Time

 The first thing that you need to know about writing is:

 Someone has to care about what you have to say.
 You need to have a clear message with a distinct audience.
-If you don’t know what your message is or who you’re trying to reach, then please go back to the drawing board.
+If you don’t know your message or who you’re trying to reach, please go back to the drawing board until you figure this out.

-There’s no sense in wasting your time on writing random articles or trying to be a general expert.
-The world doesn’t need that.
-There’s no demand for general advice.
+There’s no sense in wasting your time writing random articles or trying to be a general expert.
+The world doesn’t need that, and there’s no demand for general advice.

 How do you actually make money from writing content online?